 The ALARA committee works to review and continuously improve elements of the radiation safety program, and implement ALARA practices where practical in order to ensure that radiation dose levels are as low as reasonably achievable.
 Committee members consist of both unionized and management employees.
 The ALARA committee targets quarterly meetings at a minimum.
-The committee met four times during the reporting period.
-The fourth quarter ALARA committee meeting was a joint committee meeting with WSC and Ergonomics Committee.
+The committee meet five times during the reporting period.
+The ALARA committee participated in a joint committee meeting with the WSC and Ergonomics Committee.
 Dose results, radiation protection related events, audits, and employee concerns were reviewed and discussed.
 Actions are assigned and tracked as part of the meeting minutes.
 Committee activities are communicated to all workers via email distribution or employee notice board postings.

 ALARA Committee goals and results for the reporting period are provided in Table 6.
-The goal to review portable air sampling in locations with no fixed air samplers was not achieved due to resource issues resulting in only two locations sampled.
+The goals to review trending of workstation air results and swipes to implement controls were not achieved due to resource issues.
 Goals that are not achieved are informally reviewed by the ALARA Committee to discuss probable causes.
 The feasibility of achievement is discussed and implementation plans revised as needed.
 These are considered during future goal setting.
 As radiation doses continue to be well below the regulatory dose limits, dose reductions become increasingly challenging.